Johor–Singapore Causeway: Independence and border control

+Traffic volume

+The Causeway is regularly described as one of the busiest land crossings in the world.
+It has been estimated that between 250,000 - 400,000 people use the causeway on a typical day.

+In March 2023, it was reported that about 376,000 people crossed Singapore's land checkpoints (including both the Causeway and the Second Link) every day.

+Between 16 June and 18 June 2023, during the school holidays period in Singapore, it was reported that an average of 406,000 persons crossed the Causeway each day, with a peak of 430,000 crossings on 16 June 2023.

+On 28 March 2024, according to the Immigration and Checkpoints Authority, 510,000 people crossed the Singapore-Malaysia land borders ahead of a 3-day Good Friday weekend.
+This was reported to be the highest traffic at Singapore's land borders in a single day.
+There were continuous tailbacks at Woodlands Checkpoint throughout the day, with queues extending beyond the Seletar Expressway.

+QR Code system

+Singapore Checkpoint

+In a bid to ease congestion and reduce waiting time, a QR code system was implemented on 19 March 2024.
+Travellers in cars passing through Singapore’s Woodlands and Tuas checkpoints can clear immigration using QR codes – instead of their passports.
+The overall waiting time can be reduced by more than 30 per cent if most car travellers use QR codes for immigration clearance, said the Singapore authorities.

+Malaysia Checkpoint

+Immigration Department of Malaysia announced the news on its Facebook page on 26 June 2024.
+The first phase of testing of 'MyRentas" will only be available to bus passengers and Malaysian at the Sultan Iskandar Building.
+The testing period will be three months (until 12 September 2024), after which it will be open to other checkpoint users.
+MySejahtera's MyTripQR code clearance system was officially launched at the Second Link checkpoint between Singapore and Malaysia at the beginning of this month, but is currently only available for motorcycle lanes and bus passengers.

 Border checkpoints

 Southern Integrated Gateway

 The Southern Integrated Gateway consists of the Sultan Iskandar Building and the Johor Bahru Sentral railway station (JB Sentral).

 Sultan Iskandar Building is the customs, immigration and quarantine (CIQ) complex handling road traffic and pedestrians.
 It was officially opened by the Malaysian Prime Minister, Abdullah Badawi on 1 December 2008 and went into full operations on 16 December 2008.
 The old Tanjung Puteri CIQ complex was subsequently demolished.
 As the new CIQ complex was located 1 km further inland from the old checkpoint, as well as the lack of a dedicated pedestrian walkway on the new access road, pedestrians are officially no longer allowed to cross the Causeway on foot, though it is tolerated during severe traffic congestion.

 JB Sentral railway station is the main railway station of Johor Bahru since 21 October 2010, replacing the old Johor Bahru railway station.
 JB Sentral also serves as the southbound exit immigration and customs checkpoint for rail passengers heading toward Singapore.